Q: How Can I Encourage Balance in My Teen’s Busy Life?

 I also encourage parents to have regular “check-ins” with their teen, at least once a week, to discuss his upcoming responsibilities and to make sure he’s not feeling overwhelmed.
 Just 15 minutes of honest dialogue each week can help parents (and teens themselves) identify trouble spots and keep conflicting priorities in check.

-Ann Dolin, M.Ed., is a member of the ADDitude ADHD Specialist Panel.
+Ann Dolin, M.Ed., is a member of the ADDitude ADHD Medical Review Panel.

 This advice came from “High School Success: A Strategic Transition for Teens Moving to Higher Grades,” an April 2018 ADDitude webinar lead by Ann Dolin, M.Ed., that is now available for free replay here.